sujonraihan/ibcs/Linux/network-configuration.md

 ## 🌐 Overview

-Network Devices এবং Configuration হল Linux system এ network connectivity, routing, এবং network services পরিচালনা করার প্রক্রিয়া। এটি system administration এর একটি গুরুত্বপূর্ণ অংশ।
+Network Devices and Configuration is the process of managing network connectivity, routing, and network services in Linux systems.
+It is an important part of system administration.

 ## 🎯 Network Configuration Objectives